Content Optimization in 2020 – Optimizing Your Content for SEO

 If the goals of content optimization align with the goals you have for your company, it’s time to talk about how exactly you can optimize your content to see your goals come to fruition.

-Here are the steps to optimizing your content to promote increased site traffic, customers, and revenue.
+Here are the steps to optimizing your website content to promote increased traffic, customers, and revenue.

 Step 1: Do extensive keyword research